hagk17/MA-Covid-19-Analysis-Application/README.md

 Unless there are changes to the input, there is no need to edit this file.

 ## Code_to_Clean_Data.R
 R code that runs the Cleaning_Function and allows for input to update weekly covid cases data.
-Last updated with data from August 19, 2020.
+Last updated with data from September 9, 2020.
 Outputs:

 	clean_0819_data.xlsx - Excel doc with sheets for each of the data frames created by Cleaning_Function.R (not necessary for the application) app_0819_data.xlsx - Excel doc with for the 4-6 dataframes created by Cleaning_Function.R This is necessary for the application and must be in the same directory as fullApp.R

-## app_0819_data.xlsx
+## app_0909_data.xlsx
 This is the data that is needed to run the application.
-Last updated with data from August 19, 2020.
+Last updated with data from September 9, 2020.

 	Sheet 1:  Time series representation of daily cases and deaths Sheet 2: Time series representation of weekly covid data regarding confirmed cases and rates.
 	Sheet 3: Town level socio-economic data combined with most recent total covid cases

 ## fullApp.R
 Code to run the full application.
-Last updated with data from August 19, 2020.
+Last updated with data from September 19, 2020.

 ## rsconnect/documents/fullApp.R/shinyapps.io/haglichk
 This file assists with the publishing of the app - right now to haglichk on shinyapps.io.
 There is no need to edit this file, and a new one will be created if/when this app is republished to a different url.